WhoIsConch/SimpleCTE/docs/manage_record.md

 To managed linked Organizations or Contacts, the `Linked Organizations` and `Linked Contacts` tables can be edited.
 Alt-clicking a record on a table in an Organization or Contact view screen, or alt-clicking any white space in the table will open a variety of options used to manage records, including "Create Resource", "Link Resource", "Unlink Resource", and "Delete Resource".

+In a Resource View table, alt-clicking the `Linked Organizations` or `Linked Contacts` table will display options such as "Link Organization", "Link Contact", and "Unlink Record".
+These options can be used to link or unlink records to the resource.